MachoPanko/Simple-Apriori/README.md

 Runnable for CSV files.

 ## How to use?
-apriori-tao is script for running apriori on a csv file apriori-correct is the script used to call library version of apriori (taken as ground truth)
+apriori-tao is script for running apriori on a csv file.

+apriori-correct is the script used to call library version of apriori (taken as ground truth)

 You can run your csv file on both to verify the results are the same.